rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 8. Click **COPY** to copy the generated token.
 9. Run the copied token in the device's terminal.
 The token sets up rapyuta.io device agent on the device.

-When the device is successfully registered, you will see a green dot next to the device's name indicating that the device is online.
+When the device is successfully registered, you will see a green dot next to the device's name, indicating that the device is online.

 ## Create Packages
 You will create two packages in the tutorial.